KavithaVarughese/CSEC/READMe.md

-1. Got Blowfish python implementation from https://github.com/vnn/OpenBSD/blob/master/bfcrypt.py
+1. Got Blowfish and DES Java implementation from https://www.journaldev.com/1309

-    Install pycryptodome for Crypto module to work for Blowfish Still didn't work, works in python 2.
-So, proceeding with that.

-    Here, the key is not automatically generated, so hardcoded "This is the key .."

-2. Found Java implementation of DES but has a key generator from https://www.journaldev.com/1309/java-des-algorithm-program Disabled decryption
-    Added Code for convenient command line arguments

-3. Found JAVA implementation of Blowfish.
-    Enabled encryption and decryption commands in both DES and Blowfish codes
+2. Tweaked original code to get the encryption and decryption time as output.

+3. Compare.py is the main code with the comparison table.

 4. Made dummy files with
         mkfile <size> <filaname>
         eg. mkfile 10M 001.xml